New legislation on licenced houses in multiple occupation came in on 1 October 2018

 If you are a landlord and answer yes to the following questions, then you need to apply for an HMO Licence and it is an offence not to:

-If you did not apply for a license by 1 October 2018 you are committing an offence and you need to contact us to apply urgently.
+If you did not apply for a licence by 1 October 2018 you are committing an offence and you need to contact us to apply urgently.

 How do I apply for a licence?

 You can apply online using the form below, or download and complete a paper application form.
 You will need to pay a fee of £353.00.